BlockstreamResearch/bip-frost-dkg/README.md

     return encpedpop_finalize(state2, vss_commitments_sum, enc_shares_sum, Eq)

 # TODO: explain that it's possible to arrive at the global order of signer indices by sorting enckeys

+# TODO: We would actually have to parse the received network messages.
+This
+# should include parsing of the group elementsas well as checking that the
+# length of the lists is correct (e.g. vss_commitments are of length t) and
+# allow to identify bad participants/coordinator instead of running into
+# assertions.

 def encpedpop_coordinate_internal(t, n):
     vss_commitments = []